What is the Attracting Tourism Fund?

 Who will make up the assessment panel?

 The assessment panel will comprise of senior government officers from departments relevant to the ATF including Queensland Treasury and the Department of Premier and Cabinet.
-This panel will be jointly chaired by the Director-General of the Department of Innovation, Tourism Industry Development and the Commonwealth Games and the Chief Executive Officer of Tourism and Events Queensland.
+This panel will be jointly chaired by the Director-General of the Department of Tourism, Innovation and Sport and the Chief Executive Officer of Tourism and Events Queensland.

 Is this a case of the Government trying to pick winners?